aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 #### Inserting a Combo Box

 Call DocumentBuilder.InsertComboBox to insert a Combobox into the document.
-The code example given below demonstrates how to insert a Combobox form field into a document.
+The code example given below shows how to insert a Combobox form field into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertComboBoxFormField-DocumentBuilderInsertComboBoxFormField.java" >}}